MySQL NDB Cluster 7.3.3 is a new release of NDB Cluster, based on

 Maintenance and checking of parent batch completion in the

 SPJblock of the

 NDBkernel was reimplemented.
 Among other improvements, the completion state of all ancestor nodes in the tree are now preserved.
 (Bug #16925513)

 Dropping a column, which was not itself a foreign key, from an

-failed with ER_TABLE_DEF_CHANGED.
+NDBtable having foreign keys failed with ER_TABLE_DEF_CHANGED.
+(Bug #16912989)

 LcpScanProgressTimeoutdata node configuration parameter added in this release.

 This configuration parameter sets the maximum time the local checkpoint can be stalled before the LCP fragment scan watchdog shuts down the node.
 The default is 60 seconds, which provides backward compatibility with previous releases.